Yida-Ding/Obsidian-sync/Notes/2020_Chung_Optimization for drone and drone-truck combined operations：A review of the state of the art and futu_KEY-2NZQ99AY.md

 	- Multiple-drone-single-truck models：PDSTSP (Murray and Chu, 2015), mFSTSP (Murray and Raj, 2019), and MVDRP (Poikonen and Golden, 2020)
 	- Multiple-drone-multiple-truck models：multiple drone PDSTSP (Ham, 2018), VRP with drones using service hubs (Wang and Sheu, 2019), and multiple FSTSP (mFSTSP) (Kitjacharoenchai et al., 2019)
 	- ... see Page 20 for more variants
-- The number of drones and trucks used is an important parameter in DTCO problems:
-	- If only single drone and single truck are used, then the resulting problem is in general considered as either TSP-D (Agatz and Bouman, 2018; Ha et al., 2018) or FSTSP (Murray and Chu, 2015)
-- Synchronization issue for truck and drone:
-	- It is not an easy task for both vehicles to arrive at a rendezvous node at the same time.
-	- A vehicle must wait for the other vehicle, and this will be a significant cost.
-	- When synchronization is required, most papers consider the case where a drone or a truck waits for the other at the predetermined customer node.
-	- A pseudo-node approach: the drone and the truck can meet to eliminate the waiting time (Chung and Sah, 2020).
-	- Service hubs: (Wang and Sheu, 2019)
-	- Rendezvous of a drone and a truck en route (Marinelli et al., 2017; Schermer and Moeini, 2019a), i.e., meeting at some point in a route, which is not a customer location.
 - Objective functions:
 	- Minimization of the tour completion time or makespan.
 	- Minimization of the total cost: maintenance cost, battery price, labor, etc; waiting time; parking fees for trucks, battery capacity of drones, physical or cyber attacks on drones while they are waiting; fixed truck cost and the travel cost of drones and trucks.